leobudima/elogii-blog/content/reverse-logistics-and-ecommerce-returns.md

 * The item was damaged or defective: 20%
 * Other reasons or not mentioned: 35%

 But consumer-preference is a big factor, as well.

 When it comes to clothing and fashion, the reasons behind returns are different.

-[**A survey by Return Magic**](https://www.returnmagic.com/how-to-make-returns-your-competitive-edge/) of 1,000 businesses and over 800,000 Shopify customers revealed how consumer-preference is the reason behind 72% of all returns.
-Here, defective and not as described products (non-preference reasons) accounted for only 10% of returns.
+[**A survey by Return Magic**](https://www.returnmagic.com/how-to-make-returns-your-competitive-edge/) of 1,000 businesses and over 800,000 Shopify customers revealed how **consumer-preference is the reason behind** **72% of all returns**.

+Here, defective and not as described products (non-preference reasons) accounted for only **10% of returns**.

 **The top reasons for returns (fashion and clothing):**